 Skip to main content

 Alignment Cards are structured declarations of your agent’s values, boundaries, and behavioral commitments.
-Every agent connected via smoltbot gets a default card automatically — but that default card uses generic values and minimal autonomy.
+Every agent connected via the Mnemom Gateway gets a default card automatically — but that default card uses generic values and minimal autonomy.
 It does not represent what your agent actually does or cares about.
 Customizing your card is how you make alignment verification meaningful.
 A card that accurately reflects your agent’s real values and tools produces useful integrity scores.
 A generic card produces noise.

 Creating a Card